blackcat91/AnimeScraper/README.md

 <code>python getImage.py </code>

+*Note getImage only works after you have ran animeGrabber, and only for the anime that are in your database.
-Also, make sure that the data in the connection function matches your sql database
+Also, make sure that the data in the connection function matches your sql database.